 Again, some companies will try and get you to sign because they offer a low rate.
 As the saying goes, if it is too good to be true, it probably is.
 Once you’ve signed, a company that seemed inexpensive will now charge you lots of extra fees.

-Marchant’s Answer: We do not charge any upfront fees and we do not mark up or profit in any way from maintenance.
-All maintenance is contracted out to a 3rd party vendor and we charge our owners the same amount that our vendors charge us.
+Marchant’s Answer: We do not charge any upfront fees and we do not mark up any maintenance.
+All maintenance is contracted out to a 3rd party vendor.
 We provide move in and move out inspections.
-The only other fee that we charge is $75 for an optional (but highly recommended every 6 months) routine inspection report which is done by an independent 3rd party vendor.
+The only other fee that we charge is $75 for routine inspection reports which are done by an independent 3rd party vendor.

 - What are your pricing options?